 My best friend's daughter, Cassie, teaches at a charter school in Philadelphia.
 She began her teaching career in a small parochial school, but the salary and growth potential left her wanting more.
 She tried to get into a public school, but no jobs were available.
 Cassie found an opportunity to teach at a charter school, where she likes the small structure and loves her school's principal.

 However, employee turnover is high, and Cassie worries her principal may leave.
 Her school day is much longer than the average public school day, and her students are often exhausted by last period.
 In addition, she doesn't make as much money as a public school teacher.
 Most charter schools offer lower salaries than traditional public schools in exchange for a more intimate career.
 She often worries about her job security because, unlike in public schools, she isn't protected by a union.
 But she's learning every day and hopes to take the skills she's developing to a public school in the future.

-5 Things to Consider When Looking for Your First Teaching Job
+Further reading: Looking for Your First Teaching Job

 You don't need to immediately know which of the different school types fit your teaching style.
 You may need to get your hands dirty by working in several different schools before you find the one that feels right.
 And there will always be trade-offs you'll need to acknowledge and accept.
 No system is perfect, but one thing's for sure: when you find the perfect match, you'll know it, and both you and your students will thrive.